 EQTEXT1 Equal Text 1

-If set to 1, any update of Radiotext 1 via RS232 updates also Dynamic PS1 and vice versa.
+If set to 1, any update of Radiotext 1 via any port updates also Dynamic PS1 and vice versa.
 Applies also to UECP control.

-EQTEXT1=1
+Has no effect for X-Command.

-RT1=Hello World
+EQTEXT1=1 DPS1=Hello World RT1